BruceRedefinedprop/harrystools-proffofconcent/README.md

         The about page, used the basic template with language used to a link to youtube borrowed from the resume project's download a pdf language.

+        In the CSS a media query was used so that index page call to action loaded up correctly on the iphone

     4. Deployment